 When I first started Noom I would eat a meal and then remember, “Oh right I need to log this!”
-And that is why all the foods I ate that week were red foods.
+And that is why all the foods I ate that week were red foods according to Noom.
 (I have had many people write in to me to say they had the same experience, so if you see lots of red food, don't worry…that is kind of why you are doing this: to learn to balance your eating and create better habits.)

 After a while I started logging my foods before I ate, sometimes I'd even plan the whole day ahead of time on the night before.
 As you get used to logging your food give this a try from time to time and see if it helps you to make better choices or be more mindful of what you eat.
 This actually ended up being one of my favorite habits I created during noom.
 If you plan it out before hand there is less chance that you will overeat or pick less healthy foods.